suunshinie/Suunshinie/README.md

 - 🤝 I’m looking for help with **Android Development**

-- 💬 Ask me about **Android, wxWidgets, API, Competitive programming**
+- 💬 Ask me about **Android, wxWidgets, API and Competitive Programming**

 - 📫 How to reach me **piunusratjahan@gmail.com**